xlwings/xlwings/docs/udfs.rst

 4. Hit ``Ctrl-Shift-Enter`` to enter the array formula.
 If done right, the formula bar will automatically wrap the formula with curly braces ``{}``.

+.. note:: Note that UDFs use a COM server and don't automatically reload when the Python code is changed (same behavior
+    as if you set ``OPTIMIZED_CONNECTION = True`` for macros).
+To reload, you currently need to kill the ``pythonw.exe`` process manually from the Windows Task Manager.
+Recalculating the UDFs then causes the COM server to restart.

 Further documentation
 ---------------------